envico801/project-guidelines/anki/EPG - Project guidelines - elsewhen/Part I - Fundamentals/Chapter 4 - Dependencies/55 - Cloze when updating dependencies it s i.md

 ========== Answer ==========

-(Cloze) This practice helps you anticipate and address any issues that might arise from updating dependencies.
+(Cloze) Always review dependency release notes to be aware of potential breaking changes.
+This helps you anticipate and handle compatibility issues that may arise from updates.

 ========== Id ==========
 55